01 - The Empty Trading Floor

 This is not a speculative future.
 Gartner predicts that by 2028, 15% of day-to-day work decisions will be made autonomously through agentic AI, and that by 2030, 25% of enterprise software agent interactions will involve machine customers - autonomous agents that discover, evaluate, negotiate, and purchase goods and services on behalf of their human or organisational principals.

 The implications are architectural.
 Every commercial system - from e-commerce platforms to banking services, from insurance products to subscription management - must now be designed for a world in which the entity on the other side of the transaction may not be human.
 The interface may be an API.
 The decision-maker may be an algorithm.
 The loyalty may be calculated, not felt.
-And the trust that underpins the relationship must be engineered, not assumed.
+And the trust architecture that underpins the relationship must be engineered, not assumed.

 Commerce is no longer a human activity mediated by technology.
 It is becoming a technological activity governed by human intent.